mattlinares/mattlinares.github.io/_posts/2024-04-29-escape-the-digital.md

 **What to bring?**

-You might want to bring some snacks to keep you going.
+You might want to bring some snacks.
 We will go to lunch together at a local cafe (menu available in advance).

 If you have existing journalling tools, like a favourite pen and notebook, bring those.